Online Advocacy Tools: Websites

 Be Current

-Keeping sites up to date is a constant and usually thankless battle.
-Right when you think your content is current, some section just got stale.
+Keeping sites up to date is a constant and usually thankless battle, and just when you think your content is current, some section just got stale.
 If you work for a large organization or campaign that’s constantly producing words and pictures, to some extent you’re in luck — you’ll probably have a steady stream of press releases, reports and white papers to pad things out.
 Though of course, that’s just more content to slip out of date when you’re not looking.

 Some tips:

-- Put a date on documents.
-You may be tempted to leave dates off (”if they can’t see how old it is, they won’t know it’s out of date!”), but it’s generally a bad idea — if readers can’t see how old it is, the can’t know IF it’s out of date and won’t know whether to trust it or not.
-I started doing this religiously on NET.org after a friend was poking through the site and got frustrated because she didn’t know whether the information was current or not.
-A useful side benefit has been that it’s easy to point out to the campaign staff when their content is grossly out of date (”hey guys, you realize that the last substantive thing you did was six months ago?
+• Put a date on documents.
+You may be tempted to leave dates off (“if they can’t see how old it is, they won’t know it’s out of date!”), but it’s generally a bad idea — if readers can’t see how old it is, the can’t know IF it’s out of date and won’t know whether to trust it or not.
+I started doing this religiously on an environmental site I managed for years after a friend was poking through it and got frustrated because she didn’t know whether the information was current or not.
+A useful side benefit has been that it’s easy to point out to the campaign staff when their content is grossly out of date (“hey guys, you realize that the last substantive thing you did was six months ago?
 Hmmm, THAT will look good to the executive director….”).

 Final Thoughts About Your Site